 Courses typically last for 50 minutes once a week and are held in Griffin Hall.
 It’s important for you to refer to your class schedule for the Room Number, Start, and End times.

-WHERE: GRIFFIN HALL 147 (the FIRST FLOOR AUDITORIUM).
+WHERE: GRIFFIN HALL 215 (the SECOND FLOOR AUDITORIUM).

 In order to receive credit for Seminar you need to: